practicalli/personal-journal/docs/practicalli-team.md

 To focus my efforts to learn Clojure and share my enthusiasm, I started submitting talk proposals for conferences.
 An additional benefit was to go to the conferences for free.

 JAX London accepted my first Clojure talk proposal.
 I was very nervous giving the first talk and was still struggling to explain some of the concepts.
-However, the audience was very supportive apart from one person sat right at the front who started to heckle me half way through.
+However, the audience was very supportive in general.

+One person sat right at the front of the audience started to heckle me half way through.
 They wanted 'real world' examples of Clojure even though the talk was advertised as a simple introduction.
 Out of frustration I replied, "this isnt the real world, its JAX London".
 The audience laught out quite loudly, exept for the heckler who I think became more annoyed.

 I learned a lot about what I didnt understand about Clojure and undeterred I worked on creating better talks.